alvinveroy/CodeCompass/DEBUG_SESSION.md

 *   **Next Steps/Plan (Attempt 67):**
     1.  **`DEBUG_SESSION.MD`:** Update with this analysis (completed).
     2.  **`src/tests/integration/stdio-client-server.integration.test.ts` (Assertion Fix):**
         *   Correct the second part of the assertion in `should call generate_suggestion...` to match the actual SUT self-mocked output: `toContain("* Wraps the logging in a reusable function")`.
 The first part `toContain("**Suggested Implementation**:")` seems correct and should pass if the text matches exactly.
+(This was attempted in commit `56ccc3a`, previous SEARCH/REPLACE was a no-op as change was already present).
     3.  **Address `trigger_repository_update` failure:** Reiterate the need to modify `src/lib/qdrant.ts` (to make its SUT-mock for `batchUpsertVectors` a spy or log calls).
 Ask the user again if they want to add this read-only file to the chat for modification.
     4.  **`src/tests/index.test.ts` (High Priority):** Defer direct fixes, but this remains critical.
     5.  **`src/tests/server.test.ts` (Timeouts):** Defer direct fixes.